-- Place the rice vinegar in a small saucepan over medium heat and allow it to just come to a gentle boil, add the sugar and garlic cloves and let the sugar dissolves, about 1 minute.
+- FOR THE DRESSING: Place the rice vinegar in a small saucepan over medium heat and allow it to just come to a gentle boil, add the sugar and garlic cloves and let the sugar dissolves, about 1 minute.
 Remove the rice vinegar mixture from the stove and discard the garlic cloves.
 Place the rice vinegar mixture in a mason jar and add the sesame oil, canola oil, soy sauce and toasted sesame seeds.
 Allow the dressing to come to room temperature, about 10-15 minutes.
 Screw on the lid and give it a good shake until the dressing mixes together.
-Please note, homemade salad dressing will separate as it sits, just give it a good couple shakes before pouring on salad.
+Please note, homemade salad dressing will separate as it sits, just give it a good shake before pouring onto the salad.

-- In a large bowl, combine all the ingredients for the salad and top with the sesame vinaigrette.
+- ASSEMBLE THE SALAD: In a large bowl, combine all the ingredients for the salad and top with the sesame vinaigrette.
 Serve immediately.

 - WONTON STRIPS: I used store bought already prepare wontons strips for this recipe, if you’d like to make your own, purchase square wonton sheets.
 These are usually sold at Asian supermarkets in the freezer section.
 Cut the squares into small strips.
 Heat 1-inch of oil in a skillet when hot, add the strips and cook them for about a 30 seconds to a minute.
 Remove them from the pan before they’re totally brown to a paper towel lined plate.